-The property is located within The Bayfront Initiative area of the Buckroe Master Plan (2005, as amended), which supports a mix of public improvements and private development initiatives in the blocks surrounding Buckroe Beach and Park.
-The master plan specifically addresses this property and others along the western edge of Buckroe Park, calling for developing these blocks with low-scale beach housing with a minimum of three stories and architecture reflective of the regional coastal vernacular.
-More generally, the master Plan recognizes Buckroe's distinguished past as an evolving vacation destination and aims to maintain its present identity as a family-oriented community.
+The property is located within the Buckroe Master Plan (2005, as amended) area south of Long Creek.
+The master plan recognizes Buckroe's distinguished past as an evolving vacation destination and aims to maintain its present identity as a family-oriented community.
 It sets forth guiding principles that call for low-scaled beach-oriented housing and supporting the unique coastal character of the architecture in Buckroe.
 Short-term rentals support these principles by maintaining the high-quality physical elements of the neighborhood and providing opportunities for visitors to experience and appreciate the coastal culture of the area.

-The Hampton Community Plan (2006, as amended) calls for evaluating land use proposals from a regional, city-wide, and neighborhood perspective.
-Land use and economic development policies related to this land use application include safeguarding the integrity of existing residential neighborhoods, encouraging a mix of land uses that is appropriate and promoting the efficient use of land, and expanding tourism, entertainment, and cultural opportunities within the city.
+The Hampton Community Plan (2006, as amended) calls for evaluating land use proposals from a regional, city-wide and neighborhood perspective.
+Land-use and economic development policies related to this land use application include safeguarding the integrity of existing residential neighborhoods, encouraging a mix of land uses that is appropriate and promoting the efficient use of land, and expanding tourism, entertainment, and cultural opportunities within the city.

 The minimum parking requirement applicable to short-term rentals is one (1) parking space per two (2) bedrooms.
-A common space (e.g., living room, game room, family room) may be offered as an overnight sleeping area provided it is counted towards the parking requirement, although this application does not propose utilization of any such spaces as sleeping areas.
-Using the four (4) bedroom count for the parking calculation, the STR has a minimum requirement of two (2) parking spaces, which are available in the rear of the property and accessible through a shared drive aisle.
-Parking may also be supplemented by the available on-street public parking on both sides of S Second St.
+A common space (e.g., living room, game room, family room) may be offered as an overnight sleeping area provided it is counted towards the parking requirement.
+In addition to the one (1) bedroom, the applicant is proposing to make the living room common space available for renters to use as an overnight sleeping area, corresponding to a minimum parking requirement of one (1) space which is available within the driveway on the property.

 Per §404.4 of the Virginia Property Maintenance Code (VPMC), for residential dwelling units, each bedroom is required to contain at least 70 square feet of floor area, and each bedroom occupied by more than one person must contain at least 50 square feet of floor area for each additional occupant.
-With this, the maximum guest occupancy for the property shall be limited to no more than ten (10) overnight guests, which is reflected in the staff recommended conditions.
+Based on the square footage provided, the bedroom is able to accommodate one (1) occupant.
+The living room may be used to sleep three (3) additional occupants for a maximum occupancy of four (4) overnight quests, which is reflected in the staff recommended conditions.